hanskroner/SceneManager/README.md

 ## Setup

 Scene Manager needs to know the URL for the deCONZ REST API, as well as have a valid API Key to access the API endpoints.
 Both are provided through the 'Settings' (Scene Manager -> Settings...) menu bar item.
+If the deCONZ gateway is unlocked, Scene Manager can acquire a key for itself by clicking on the 'Acquire Key' button.

-Read [here](https://dresden-elektronik.github.io/deconz-rest-doc/misc/authorization/) for help on how to generate and acquire an API key.
+Read [here](https://dresden-elektronik.github.io/deconz-rest-doc/misc/authorization/) for help on how to generate and acquire an API key as well as how to unlock the gateway to allow Scene Manager to acquire a key on its own.

 ## Groups